What is this mysterious Bokeh Effect I keep hearing about? Do I need to use it? How do I make it? How do you spell and pronounce it anyway?

 There is no beating around the bush on this one.
 The better quality the lens, the better the bokeh.
 What makes a good or a bad bokeh?
 Simply put, a good bokeh will be soft, creamy, and round.
 A bad one will have hard edges and look like polygons, creating visual distractions.

-With that said there really isn’t much point in using bokeh for, let’s say, real estate or architecture photography when you need everything tack sharp.
-It is also very difficult to use a shallow depth of field in street photography, where you would miss a lot of action, probably lose sharpness and would not achieve the necessary scene layering (interesting foreground, middle
+With that said there really isn’t much point in using bokeh when you need everything tack sharp.
+It is also very difficult to use a shallow depth of field in street photography, where you would miss a lot of action, probably lose sharpness and would not achieve the necessary scene layering (interesting foreground, middle,

 When it comes to patterns, there are options beyond the perfect round and the polygonal bokeh shape.
 You can find creative ways to shape bokeh further.

-Create your own shape with either bokeh kits of shapes (hearts, stars, etc) or DIY shapes (have a look at #2 of these photography hacks)
+You can also create your own bokeh shapes with bokeh kits of shapes (hearts, stars, etc) or DIY shapes (have a look at #2 of these photography hacks)

 The swirly bokeh

 This is actually becoming a thing.
 Older lenses from Leica or Helios, for example, can create a very unique swirly bokeh effect around your subject, an ethereal frame.

 It has the benefit of framing even more than regular bokeh.
 Although it actually is a technical flaw of the lens, these old school lenses are sought by connoisseurs for this particular effect

 Download FREE Photography Lighting Cheat Sheet